 In June 2018, Ethiopia and Eritrea embarked on a radically new and hopeful peace initiative between the two countries.
 In September 2018 their border was officially opened, which resulted in many thousands of Eritreans fleeing to Ethiopia.
 The border closed again, but it became more porous, and thousands have continued to flee.
 Many of those fleeing appeared to wish to stay in Ethiopia, while others seemed bound for neighboring countries and Europe.
 At least to an extent, the trafficking abuses occurring in Sudan have appeared to afflict those undertaking forward migration from Ethiopia as well.

 Those who arrived in Ethiopia had long been relatively safe there.
 But following the rapprochement with Eritrea, many refugees came to fear that the Ethiopian government would refoule them to Eritrea through some arrangement with the Eritrean regime.
-In addition, beginning in January 2020, with some exceptions, Ethiopia stopped granting prima facie refugee status to newly arriving Eritreans.
+In addition, beginning in early 2020, with some exceptions, Ethiopia stopped granting prima facie refugee status to newly arriving Eritreans.
 At least some of the new refugees did not have ready access to the refugee camps, and thus, reportedly, they had become homeless and destitute.

 Indeterminate numbers of Eritreans have escaped their country into Djibouti.
 Reportedly tens of thousands of Eritreans have migrated to Saudi Arabia, where they were initially able to subsist and some flourished as guest workers.
 But thousands have now been subjected to punitive taxes there and have become either trapped in or forced out of the country, with many fleeing to Egypt, Uganda, Ethiopia and Sudan.